KomputeProject/kompute/README.md

 * Uses xxd (or xxd.exe windows 64bit port) to convert shader spirv to header files
 * Uses doxygen and sphinx

+##### Updating documentation

+To update the documentation will need to:
+* Run the gendoxygen target in the build system
+* Run the gensphynx target in the buildsystem
+* Push to github pages with `make push_docs_to_ghpages`